ReginaHaley/data-portfolio/README.md

 This project collection was created to demonstrate the foundational skills expected in entry-level data analyst roles and apprenticeships:

-- Working with real data (structured, incomplete, or messy)
+- Working with real data (structured, incomplete or messy)
 - Querying databases using SQL
 - Cleaning and analyzing data using Excel and Python
 - Creating charts and dashboards